varuntandon04/Sem6_TitanicProject/README.md

 #### Valuation of the Analysis:
 * K-folds cross validation to valuate results locally
-* Output the results from the IPython Notebook to Kaggle

 Note: This project was based on Agconti's submission of the same.